project-codeflare/codeflare-sdk/docs/sphinx/user-docs/e2e.rst

       poetry install --with test,docs
       poetry run pytest -v -s ./tests/e2e/mnist_raycluster_sdk_kind_test.py

-   -  If the cluster doesn’t have NVidia GPU support then we need to disable NVidia GPU tests by providing proper marker:
+   -  If the cluster doesn't have NVidia GPU support then we need to disable NVidia GPU tests by providing proper marker:

    ::